VTY1999/Portfolio-setup-and-mobile-version-skeleton/index.md

-## Welcome to GitHub Pages
+## Welcome to My Portfolio

-You can use the [editor on GitHub](https://github.com/VTY1999/Portfolio-setup-and-mobile-version-skeleton/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+You can use the [editor on GitHub](https://github.com/VTY1999/Portfolio-setup-and-mobile-version-skeleton/edit/gh-pages/index.md) preview the content of my website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown

-Markdown is a lightweight and easy-to-use syntax for styling your writing.
-It includes conventions for

 ```markdown
 Syntax highlighted code block